thamaraaalves/thamaraaalves.github.com/README.md

-My personal website where I talk about development web, mobile, and others stuffs.
+My personal website where I talk about web, and mobile development.

 ## How it works?